nedbat/coveragepy/doc/plugins.rst

    Check the documentation for the plugin to see if it takes any options, and what they are.

 #.
-Run your tests as you usually would.
+Run your tests with coverage.py as you usually would.

 Plugin API